JustSift/ReSift/docs/main-concepts/how-to-define-a-fetch.md

 ### Suggested naming and file conventions

 - The suggested convention is to create a separate file for each fetch factory.
-- If the fetch factory is a [singleton fetch](#defining-a-fetch-factory-that-can-only-produce-one-unique-fetch), then immediately invoke the singleton fetch factory and then `export default` the resulting fetch.
+- If the fetch factory is a [singleton fetch](#special-case-singleton-fetches), then immediately invoke the singleton fetch factory and then `export default` the resulting fetch.
 - Otherwise, `export default` the fetch factory.

 Then the file name should follow these rules in order:

-1. If your fetch factory can produce multiple fetch instances, then prefix the name with `make-`.
+1. If your fetch factory can produce multiple fetch instances, then prefix the name with `make`.
 Otherwise, if your fetch is a singleton fetch, you may omit this prefix.
-2. If your fetch performs a mutation (i.e. create, update, delete) then your fetch should add the word `Create`, `Update`, or `Delete` next.
-If your fetch is a read operation (i.e. `Get`) then you may omit this prefix.
+2. Add the CRUD operation to that corresponds with your fetch.
+We suggest using `Create`, `Get`, `Update`, and `Delete`.
-3. Next, add the name of the resource in consideration (e.g. `Person`, `Books`) considering whether or not the resource is plural or not. (e.g. `makePersonFetch` vs `peopleFetch`)
+3. Lastly, add the name of the resource in consideration (e.g. `Person`, `Books`) considering whether or not the resource is plural or not. (e.g. `makeGetPerson` vs `getPeople`)
-4. Lastly, always postfix your name with `-Fetch`.

 Examples:

-- `makeUpdatePersonFetch.js` — non-singleton, `PUT` request, that updates one person
+- `makeUpdatePerson.js` — non-singleton fetch, `PUT` request, that updates one person
-- `makePersonFetch.js` — non-singleton, `GET` request, the gets ones person.
+- `makeGetPerson.js` — non-singleton fetch, `GET` request, the gets ones person
-- `configurationFetch.js` — singleton, `GET` request for the single config
+- `getConfiguration.js` — singleton fetch, `GET` request for the single config
-- `updatePeopleFetch.js` — singleton, `PUT` request for a collection of people
+- `updatePeople.js` — singleton fetch, `PUT` request for a collection of people